 Are you a designer or manufacturer of equipment for use at work

-If you design or make products, even for use in your own workplace, then they must meet minimum European requirements for safety and health when first placed on the market or put into service.
-The responsibility for ensuring that all equipment for use at work is designed and constructed to be safe rests with the product manufacturer or their authorised representative (also known as the 'responsible person').
+If you design or make products, even for use in your own workplace, then they must meet minimum requirements for safety and health when first placed on the market or put into service.
+The responsibility for ensuring that all equipment for use at work is designed and constructed to be safe rests with the product manufacturer or their authorised representative (also known as in the context of machinery as the 'responsible person').

-These European requirements must also be met if you:
+These requirements may also need to be met if you:

-- import equipment which is not new but 'new to the European market' (eg second-hand equipment imported from outside Europe)
+- import equipment which is not new but 'new to the market'

 - refurbish equipment to such an extent that additional significant risks are created (eg manual machinery provided with new features like computer control)